ysyk2021/chatgpt-and-insurance-how-ai-is-enhancing-risk-assessment-and-claims-processing/src/chapter-5-3.md

-# How ChatGPT can be Used for Enhancing Risk Assessment and Claims Processing

 ChatGPT is an advanced language model that can understand natural language and generate responses.
 It has the potential to revolutionize risk assessment and claims processing in the insurance industry by automating routine tasks, improving accuracy, and providing real-time assistance to customers.